Dissertation & Thesis Handbook

 Purchasing the right to use an instrument does NOT give you permission to include it in your dissertation/thesis.
 In order to include it, you must have written permission expressly stating that the instrument may be reproduced and distributed by ProQuest as part of your dissertation/thesis.
 ProQuest will not publish your work without a permission-granting letter for use of the instrument included in an Appendix — and, again, your work must be published as a condition of your degree being awarded.

 You are solely responsible if you violate copyright law; Temple University and ProQuest will not be held liable.
-For information on reproducing copyrighted material, please refer to Copyright Law & Graduate Research: New Media, New Rights, and Your New Dissertation by Kenneth D. Crews.
+For information on reproducing copyrighted material, please refer to Copyright and Your Dissertation or Thesis: Ownership, Fair Use, and Your Rights and Responsibilities by Kenneth D. Crews.

 Fee Schedule for Degree Completion